ianir/Arielou/README.md

 The underlying technology under the hood will be Lisp.

 Unlike Matlab anc C that store 2D arrays in memory column based or row based, Arielou uses diagonal based memory management which is fantastic when using the identity matrix.

+For efficiency, Arielou does not support multithreading.
+Rather is automates MultiDockering.
+Expenses be damned.